GAJimmyMoy/ToDoList/README.md

 ## Project Description
 [Git hub link here]()
 User creates a task by entering information into a form.
 The form updates the main page window with a list of tasks the user has entered.
 When completed the user clicks on the check mark, the task is moved into the completed task list.
+This is so a user can have a convenient location to view tasks pending.

 ## API and Data Sample
 [API link]()